 Even before I had a label for my mental illness, I was fascinated with the medical field.
 I read psychiatric journals for fun, and memorized Latin language roots in my spare time.
 I even worked as a certified nurses’ assistant on my way to a nursing degree–work which was interrupted by my first pregnancy.

-Shortly after the birth of my son, I was diagnosed Bipolar I with mixed episodes and psychotic features.
-Afterwards, I threw myself into research, trying to manage my dramatically increased symptoms.
-I have met with two different therapists over five years, switched psychiatrists five times, and consulted nutritionists.
+Shortly after the birth of my son, I was diagnosed with Bipolar I with mixed episodes and psychotic features.
+Afterwards, I threw myself into research, trying to manage my dramatically-increased symptoms.
+I have met with two different therapists over five years, switched psychiatrists six times, and consulted with nutritionists.

 However, I am not an expert on anyone’s health but my own.
 As such, I am unqualified to offer medical advice or professional opinions as a: